AI & Agents

 Offset pagination is also fragile when data changes.
 If a user uploads a new file to the first page while your application is reading the second page, the items shift their positions.
 You might see the same file twice on your screen, or skip a file entirely.
 Cursors solve this problem by anchoring to a specific record rather than relying on an arbitrary numerical position.

-Fast.io is designed as an intelligent workspace.
+Fastio is designed as an intelligent workspace.
 Agents and humans share the same environment and capabilities.
-While humans might use the visual interface to browse folders, AI assistants use the multiple MCP tools available via Streamable HTTP and SSE.
-Every capability you see in the UI has a corresponding API and MCP tool.
-This means any pagination logic you build for custom integrations applies directly to your autonomous agent workflows as well.
+While humans might use the visual interface to browse folders, AI assistants use the MCP tools available via Streamable HTTP and SSE.
+Named mode includes the storage tool with action list (profile_type set to workspace or share).
 You can learn more about configuring these tools in the official MCP documentation.

 Building the Pagination Loop in Python

-To retrieve all files in a large workspace, you must build a continuous loop that fetches data until the cursor is exhausted.
-The core logic is simple: make an initial request, process the returned items, check for a cursor, and if a cursor is returned, repeat the process.
+To retrieve every page in a folder, you must build a continuous loop that fetches data until pagination.has_more is false.
+The core logic is simple: make an initial request, process the returned page, check has_more, and if it is true, pass pagination.next_cursor as cursor and repeat.

-Here is a concise Python snippet demonstrating a reliable while loop for the Fast.io API.
+Here is a concise Python snippet demonstrating a reliable while loop for the Fastio storage list API.

 import requests